 A group of local and state leaders, as well as congress members, stood united next to fellow Americans who happened to be Muslim at a rally, to say Islamophobia must end.

 “We have to come together and stand together like we are doing today,” said Brenda Rosenberg of Pathways to Peace Foundation.

 “We’ve been under pressure for years, but the last 15 days have been very, very tough,” said Osama Siblani from Arab American News.

-The group includes Congressman John Conyers, Congresswomen Brenda Lawrence and Debbie Dingell, NAACP President Wendell Anthony, US Attorney Eastern District Barb McQuade, Wayne County Executive Warren Evans, and Dearborn Police Chief Ron Haddad.
+The group includes Congressman John Conyers, Congresswomen Brenda Waters and Debbie Dingell, NAACP President Wendell Anthony, US Attorney Eastern District Barb McQuade, Wayne County Executive Warren Evans, and Dearborn Police Chief Ron Haddad.